devAmoghS/critical-thinking/README.md

 While it's great to want to be responsive to stakeholders, they're more interested in seeing you solve the true root causes, rather than just getting busy with problem solving.

 *************************

+### Define the problem statement -
+#### The problem statement defines what is the destination where we can say the project was a success.

+#### What is a problem statement composed of ?
+1. Outline the goals
+2. Set the boundaries on the problem solving space
+3. Define the success criteria
+4. Acknowledge the constraints bound to the problem
+5. Spell out the assumptions attached with the problem
+6. Identify the stakeholders for which the problem statement is solved
+7. Establish the timelines